MichauCorp/Michau-OpenVR-driver/README.md

 this repository contains 2 parts:

-1. MichauTest1: a built driver with a complete folder structre
+1. MichauTest1: a built driver with a complete folder structure
 2. openvr-driver-example-main: the unbuilt source code ready for editing

 TO INSTALL: